Quantum trails and memory effects in the phase space of chaotic quantum systems: Appendix A

 The contrast in the trail of the time averaged projection $\bar{Q}(z|z_0)$ thus yields

 \makeatletter {S\arabic{figure}} {S\arabic{equation}} \parindent{10pt}

 \onecolumngrid

 This Supplementary Material is devoted to a few details on the stadium billiard.
-In Section I we elaborate on the methods for the numerics, and in Section II we provide high resolution zooms of the time-averaged wavefunction projection $\bar{Q}(\bm{q})$.
+In Section I we elaborate on the methods for the numerics, in Section II we provide high resolution zooms of the time-averaged wavefunction projection $\bar{Q}(\bm{q})$, and in section III we emphasize the importance of ``quantumness'' by directly comparing the quantum and classical cases.